Column protection is key

 What factors affect column lifetime?

-Commonly reported HPLC problems include slow flow rate and increased column back pressure.
+Commonly reported HPLC problems include increased column back pressure, leakages and loss of pressure, and the inability to maintain a consistent flow rate.
 Either of these observations could indicate that a column’s performance is being compromised.

 Particulates from unfiltered samples or mobile phases can contribute to these issues.
 Essentially, anything that enters the HPLC system runs the risk of introducing particulate matter onto the column matrix, potentially shortening the useful column lifetime.